 Summer Public Interest Funding

-The School of Law’s Summer Public Service Fellowship Program provides stipends to School of Law students who secure unpaid (or partially paid) public interest positions during the summer.
-The Fellowship Program seeks to support students engaged in substantive, law-related public interest summer employment under the supervision of a legal professional in a nonprofit or government setting domestically or abroad.
-The Fellowship Program is administered by the Office of Public Interest Programs.
+The School of Law’s Summer Public Service Fellowship Program provides stipends to School of Law students who choose to pursue public interest positions during the summer.
+The Fellowship Program seeks to support substantive law-related (broadly defined) public interest summer employment under the supervision of a legal professional in a nonprofit or government setting domestically or abroad.

 School of Law Fellowships

 The School of Law recently launched an exciting Public Service Fellowship Program to assist graduates in using their law degrees to promote the public good.
 The year-long Fellowships seek to support graduating students who have demonstrated a longstanding commitment to public service, enabling these graduates to work with a variety of nonprofit organizations and government agencies, both domestically and abroad.